 Overall, I believe the platform is easy to understand and give good information, but I believe Grupeer could become better at reporting your returns in a more detailed way.
 Currently, you can access an overview of your account balance and income in EUR, but the platform currently lacks a visually appealing net annual return including a breakdown of the components.

 What has my return been with Grupeer so far?

-Even though the platform has fewer (but larger) loans than others, my money has been 100% invested without any cash drag while I have been using the platform.
-I hope they can keep this up as the number of investors keep increasing.
+Even though the platform has fewer (but larger) loans than others, my money has been 100% invested without any cash drag while I have used the platform.
+I hope they can keep this up as the number of investors keeps increasing.

 How to make the first investments using Grupeer